 The approximation factor proved in this preliminary version is 1680, can be greatly improved by tweaking parameters.
-We believe, but have not proved, that with sufficient care the algorithm can be modified (with no significant increase in runtime) to get $(3 + \epsilon)$ approximation.
+We believe, but have not proved, that with sufficient care the algorithm can be modified (with no significant increase in the running time) to get $(3 + \epsilon)$ -approximation.